mwaltersbmc/helix-tools/hitt/README.md

 $ ./hitt.sh
 ```

-HITT requires one command line option (-m) to specify the operating mode and will print a usage message if this is not provided.
+HITT requires one command line option (-m) to specify the operating mode, unless being used for tctl commands, and will print a usage message if this is not provided.

 ```
 $ bash hitt.sh